derekfrye/sql-middleware/docs/README.md

     )?;

 // a little more gymnastics needed
-// to get an async object from deadpool let sconn = match &conn {
+// to get an object from deadpool for
+// custom code within transactions let sconn = match &conn {
     MiddlewarePoolConnection::Sqlite(sconn)
         => sconn,